cilium/cilium/design-cfps/README.md

 The purpose of a CFP is to allow community members to gain feedback on their designs from the Committers before the community member commits to executing on the design.
-By going through the design process, developers gain a have a high level of confidence that their designs are viable and will be accepted.
+By going through the design process, developers gain a high level of confidence that their designs are viable and will be accepted.

 NOTE: This process is not mandatory.
 Anyone can execute on their own design